Marjory Stoneman Douglas High School Suspect Nikolas Cruz Bragged About Plan In Creepy Cell Phone Videos

 He then chuckles before imitating a shooting sound, and then says, “Can’t wait.”

-In the last video (the last to be discussed in this article, not the last chronologically), the camera is also pointed at the ground, with Cruz’ right hand – apparently in a cast – partially visible.
+In the last video (the last to be discussed in this article, not the last chronologically), the camera is also pointed at the ground, with Cruz’s right hand — apparently in a cast — partially visible.
 He discusses his plans to take an Uber to school and then find a spot on the third floor, and shoot down at the victims.

-Cruz’ plan didn’t actually work out that way.
+Cruz’s plan didn’t actually work out that way.
 While he did take an Uber to school, he did not take up a position on a higher floor and shoot into the crowd like a sniper.

-You can see all three videos below in this compilation provided by The Daily Mail, but be warned: these videos contain content that may be disturbing to some viewers.
+You can see all three videos below in this compilation provided by the Daily Mail, but be warned: these videos contain content that may be disturbing to some viewers.

 Broward County prosecutors say they intend to seek the death penalty against Cruz, while his defense team is trying to push for a plea deal that will result in life in prison for the teen.